-In giving the foregoing opinions with respect to the treatment of the interest on the Bonds and the status of the Bonds under the federal tax laws, we have assumed and relied upon continuing compliance with, and the accuracy of, certain covenants, representations and certifications of the Treasurer and the State, and the accuracy, which we have not independently verified, of the Treasurer's representations and certifications, all as contained in the transcript.
-The accuracy of those representations and certifications, and compliance with those covenants, may be necessary for the interest on the Bonds to be and remain excluded from gross income for federal income tax purposes and for the other federal tax effects stated above.
-Failure to comply with certain requirements subsequent to issuance of the Bonds could cause the interest thereon to be included in gross income for federal income tax purposes retroactively to their date of issuance.
+In giving the foregoing opinion with respect to the treatment of the interest on the Bonds and the status of the Bonds under the federal tax laws, we have assumed and relied upon compliance with the covenants of the State and the Issuing Authority and the accuracy of the representations and certifications of the State and the Issuing Authority contained in the Transcript.
+The accuracy of those representations and certifications, which we have not independently verified, and the compliance of the State and the Issuing Authority with those covenants may be necessary for the interest on the Bonds to be and remain excluded from gross income for federal income tax purposes and for the other tax effects stated above.

-Interest on the Bonds earned by certain corporations (as defined for federal income tax purposes) may be subject to the corporate alternative minimum tax that is imposed under the Code on a portion of the excess of the corporation's adjusted current earnings over its other alternative minimum taxable income.
-In addition, interest on the Bonds may be subject to a breach profits tax imposed on certain foreign corporations doing business in the United States, and to a tax imposed on excess net passive income of certain S Corporations.
+Portions of the interest on the Bonds earned by corporations (as defined for federal income tax purposes) may be subject to the corporate alternative minimum tax that is imposed under the Code on a portion of the excess of the corporation's adjusted current earnings over its other alternative minimum taxable income.
+In addition, interest on the Bonds may be subject to the branch profits tax imposed under Section 884 of the Code on certain foreign corporations doing business in the United States and to the tax imposed on the excess net passive income on certain S corporations under Section 1375 of the Code.